Interspecies friendship: Social bonding

 Many species seek out social bonding with other species which often involves play behaviours.
 Play can act as a form of communication between companions in which the participants mutually understand that the interaction is playful and pleasurable.
 Play is specifically fundamental to interactions between humans and their non-human companions such as play exhibited in human-canine bonding.
 Human-canine play requires that both the human and dog communicate to understand the situation and goal of the game through their actions.
 Social bonding is observed in many interspecies interactions such as those between humans and their household pets, humans and primates, and many other animals in the wild.
 Since social bonding involves communication and interactions between different species, it can lead to the development of interspecies friendships.

 Trait selection and convergent evolution

 Animals often portray many similar characteristics displayed by humans.
-There looms large belief that while both humans and animals evolve simultaneously, domesticated animals have benefitted the most from human-animal relationships because they have increased in population much further than they ever would have in a natural occurrence because of their selected "human-like" characteristics.
+There exists the belief that while both humans and animals evolve simultaneously, domesticated animals have benefited the most from human-animal relationships because they have increased in population to a far greater extent than would've occurred naturally.
+This is believed to be because of their selected "human-like" characteristics.
 The selection of behavioural skills provides a typical environment for :convergent evolution.